CorneHogerheijde/BtwAdministratieScriptjes/README.md

 # VATAdministrationScripts
 Google Apps Scripts for use together with Google Document AI for automating your VAT/Tax administration.
-Since this is a small hobby project without any significant time investment this is probably 'bad' code and can be improved a lot.
+Since this is a small hobby project without any significant time investment (free afternoon work) this is probably 'bad' code and can be improved a lot.
 So; please do so and let me know!

 ## TODO: Add scripts to match bank account export data